kdahlhaus/easy-erg/README.rst

 -------
 This software is licensed under the GNU GPL.
 Please see the file 'LICENSE' for details.
 Note that this license requires any software using this library to make source code available.

-Should you not wish to use the software under a different license, please contact Kevin Dahlhausen (kpd@powertwenty.com) to discuss alternative licensing.
+Should you not wish to use the software under the GPL license, please contact Kevin Dahlhausen (kpd@powertwenty.com) to discuss alternative licensing.

 Building and running the demo programs